Kelsey J.R.P. Byers

 , so I'm particularly fond of them!

-I'm currently a postdoctoral fellow at the Institute for Systematic Botany in Zurich, Switzerland, where I'm enjoying the range of European Syrphidae and Bombus
+I'm currently a Group Leader at the John Innes Centre in Norwich, UK, where I'm enjoying the range of European Syrphidae and Bombus

 Personal insect interests are flies (especially Syrphidae), bees (especially Bombus